 • large-size, 89 g/fruit

 Golden Dragon can hang on the vine for roughly a month after maturing, but the fruit will become very soft.
 This may be typical for many chinensis and deliciosa varieties, and they may be able to hang much longer than that, provided it doesn't get too cold.
-AU Golden Dragon is unlike the other two listed here in that it does NOT awaken from dormancy late, so it should not be paired with AU Golden Tiger Male.
+AU Golden Dragon is unlike the other two listed here in that it does not awaken from dormancy late, so it should not be paired with AU Golden Tiger Male.

 AU Golden Sunshine